 One of the many grape varieties the Swiss vignerons brought into Geelong in the 1800s was Pinot Meunier.

 In the 1860’s Bests from Great Western sourced Pinot Meunier cuttings from the Barrabool Hills when they established a planting at their new vineyard at Great Western in Western Victoria.
-Some of those original vines, and their descendants, are still alive today at Bests and are part of a rich heritage of rare varieties at the vineyard.
+Some of those original vines, and their descendants, are still alive today at Bests and are part of a rich heritage of rare varieties at that vineyard.

 In 2017, thanks to the generosity of Bests and the drive of Jon Helmer from Geelong Cellar Door, we were privileged to be able to take cuttings from Bests so that we could reintroduce the descendants from these original vines back into the Barrabool Hills.
 Cuttings were collected in 2017 and sent away to be grafted onto phylloxera resistant rootstock in preparation for planting out.
 While we were waiting for the cuttings to develop a new small vineyard was built along the road leading up to the cellar door.